 The Idelic Safety Suite® is the trucking industry’s leading driver management platform, consolidating all of a fleet’s third-party systems and driver data into a single location.

 With Safety Suite, fleets gain unparalleled visibility into their training data and overall program.
-Managers can assign a 30, 60, or 90-day professional development plan to a driver, track their trainer’s progress as they administer the training, and then see their driver’s AI-derived Risk Score drop as the plan progresses.
+Managers can assign a 30, 60, or 90-day professional development plan to a driver, track their trainer’s progress as they administer the training, and then see their driver’s AI-derived Watch List Score drop as the plan progresses.

 If you’d like to learn more about how your fleet can improve its training program with Safety Suite, watch a 2-minute demo or sign up for a deep dive here.